- Programs of Study

-Students participating in summer residencies for our low-residency programs should apply for an F-1 visa.
+Students participating in summer residencies for our hybrid programs should apply for an F-1 visa.
 For more information on this process please read below.

 Students participating in the CONTACT Summer Peacebuilding workshop should apply for a J-1 visa.
 For more information about this process please visit the CONTACT webpage.

 An F-1 visa is a non-immigrant student visa.
 An F1 visa is issued to international students who are attending an academic program at a US college or university.